When will these dumpsters find a new home? They need to be removed from Coral Bay’s mangrove-fringed

 attempting to encourage the Waste Management Authority to make this move (and spend the $ to do it) for years.

 CBCC completed a $90,000 grant from 2013- 2015 from the U.S. Department of Agriculture (USDA) to fill in more elements of identified watershed planning needs.

 Activities: A plan outlining options for managing solid waste in an integrated manner in Coral Bay was produced, emphasizing the three R’s (reduce, reuse, recycle).
 The project included soil testing that yielded a human health and ecological risk assessment to help determine if the current open “leaking” dumpsters are posing any hazard to Coral Bay’s water resources.
 This project also provided ideas for expediting (and locate funding for) the removal of the dumpsters from the mangrove shoreline and building of a good reuse, recycle, and household waste disposal/transfer center in Coral Bay, called a “Convenience Center”.
 Our partners included the VI Waste Management Authority and the Island Green Living Association.
-Follow on funding is being sought.
+Overview is Here

-Click on the box below to view the final plan documents and appendices.
+Click on the box below to view the Coral Bay Integrated Solid Waste Management Plan documents and appendices.
 Thank you for the community participation!